faonbr/faoncloud/blog/EN/content/posts/aws-notify-admin-billing-costs.md

 date: 2020-02-10T19:59:59.000Z
 featureImage: /providers/logos/aws.jpg
 ---
-To create an excessive cost alert on AWS, access the console with your root account (the email you used when you created your AWS account), click on **Services** at the top and filter the search for "cloudwatch" (service listed in **Management & Governance**).
+To create an excessive cost alert on AWS, access the console with your root account (the email you used when you signed up AWS), click on **Services** at the top and filter the search for "cloudwatch" (service listed in **Management & Governance**).

 On the side menu of the **CloudWatch** page, click on **Alarms**, and then create an alarm with the following settings: